mjpritchard/test-decap-help/content/docs/batch-computing/how-to-submit-a-job-to-slurm.md

 ---
 aliases: /article/4890-how-to-submit-a-job-to-slurm
 date: 2022-05-19 16:26:09
-description: How to submit a job to SLURM
+description: How to submit a job to Slurm
-slug: how-to-submit-a-job-to-slurm
+slug: how-to-submit-a-job
-title: How to submit a job to SLURM
+title: How to submit a job
 ---

 This article explains how to submit a batch job to the new scheduler SLURM.